-“The Labor government continue to log Victoria’s forests, while the world is calling for urgent and progressive action on climate change.
+“The Labor government continues to log Victoria’s forests, while the world is calling for urgent and progressive action on climate change.
 Post-logging burns emit huge amounts of CO2 into the atmosphere, polluting the environment and suffocating local towns.
-These forests also play a vital role in storing carbon and mitigating the devastating effects of climate change.” said Sarah McConnell of FCV.
+These forests also play a vital role in storing carbon and mitigating the devastating effects of climate change,” said FCV representative, Sarah McConnell.

 “Australia is on a fast track to climate catastrophe.
 You cannot have a serious federal or state climate policy without including the protection of forests.
-To continue logging what little we have left amid a climate emergency is suicidal.” said Sarah McConnell.
+To continue logging what little we have left amid a climate emergency is suicidal,” Sarah McConnell said.

 “Logging has permanently scarred the landscape in this area and entire hillsides have been completely wiped out.
-It is appalling that the Victorian government logs these places which are home to threatened species and are the catchments which supply Melbourne with its water.” said Hayley Forster.
+It is appalling that the Victorian government logs these places which are home to threatened species and are the catchments which supply Melbourne with its water,” Hayley Forster said.

 Forest Conservation Victoria is committed to campaigning for native forest protection.
 With climate emergency at the forefront of the upcoming federal election, forest protection and stronger environmental laws need to be a major priority.
 State and federal Labor and Liberal parties have no policy to bring an end to destructive logging of native forests, despite communities Australia wide wanting to vote for environmental protection.

 Forest Conservation Victoria acknowledge the thousands of years of custodianship over the land by the Wurundjeri and Gunnai Kurnai nations.
 We pay our respects to elders past, present and emerging, and acknowledge that sovereignty was never ceded.

 Forest Conservation Victoria is committed to defending Victoria's native forests from the destructive clear-fell logging industry.